ervardaan/pantry-inventory-HEADSTARTER/README.md

 - in a directory, run `npx create-next-app@latest` and answer some follow up questions YES OR NO
 - a folder or app is created with the explicit name gave
 - now go inside this folder/directory of the app name and all work is done here

+  ### initializing materialUI in app

+  - run `npm install @mui/material @emotion/react @emotion/styled` inside the app name folder/directory

   ## start and run the app